gnebbia/nmap_tutorial/sections/nated_systems_and_load_balancers.md

 In this cases we can use TCP timestamps to infer what is the configuration:

-* if timestamps are significantly different(> 1s): It is very likely that timestamps are coming from different systems
+- if timestamps are significantly different(`> 1s`): It is very likely that timestamps are coming from different systems
-* if timestamps are euql (<1s): It is likely that timestamps are coming from the same system
+- if timestamps are equal (`<1s`): It is likely that timestamps are coming from the same system
-* If only one port responds without set TCP timestamp options, it is safe to assume that two different systems are responding.
+- If only one port responds without set TCP timestamp options, it is safe to assume that two different systems are responding.
 If TSopts are not included in the answer or TSval = 0 on both ports, then no knowledge can be gained, because it could be the same system having